 Annual Physicals At WWMG

-List of medications: Take pictures of your medications or bring them with you to your appointment.
-Include any herbal supplements or over-the-counter medications such as sleeping pills or allergy medication, as these can interact with prescription drugs.
+- List of medications: Take pictures of your medications or bring them with you to your appointment.
+Include any herbal supplements or over-the-counter medications such as sleeping pills or allergy medication, as these can interact with some prescription drugs.

-Insurance card: Bring a copy of a current insurance card to avoid any unnecessary charges.
+- Insurance card: Bring a copy of a current insurance card to avoid any unnecessary charges.
 Contact your insurance directly for a full understanding of coverage.